-The significance of systematic synthesis extends beyond design efficiency.
-By revealing what dispersion behaviors are allowed, the framework uncovers new physical phenomena and device concepts that might otherwise remain hidden.
-Superconducting microwave circuits offer unique advantages for exploring these concepts: they can be constructed from the ground up using lumped inductors and capacitors while maintaining ultra-low loss.
-This opens possibilities for applications ranging from quantum-limited amplification to exotic photon state generation.
+\cor{Superconducting circuits offer unique advantages for exploring these new concepts: they can be constructed from the ground up using lumped inductors and capacitors while maintaining ultra-low loss.
+This flexibility, however, generates a vast parameter space.
+A theoretical framework that constrains this space, such as the one presented here, is therefore a valuable tool for navigating the design process.}